Spring Security

 Form:

-A proven mix of concepts, live coding and collaboration on an exemplary microservice application.
-Always geared towards the efficient usage of Spring Security in real-life projects and production.
+A proven mix of concepts, live coding and collaboration on a coherent sample application (Spring Boot API plus optional SPA + BFF).
+Short theory segments are immediately followed by hands-on coding and discussion, always geared towards the efficient use of Spring Security in real-life projects and production.

 Target Audience: